 Downstairs in our gym, we had a clown entertain us with balloon animals and tricks.
 Highlighting this were Taiko drums and lots of ethnic dancing.
 Outside, we had a petting zoo to teach children how to handle animals gently.

 Our turnout was great as witnessed through the organized long lines and massive crowds of people mulling around.
 The event was very successful monetary with the selling of international baked goods by the PTA and ice cream during the performances.
-These profits will be used toward our school resources, PTA and technological items.
+These profits will be used toward our school resources and technological items and PTA.

 I wanted to thank all the people involved (including some Japanese school students) and those who came from the bottom of my heart!
 We are looking forward to next year’s International Children’s Day